 The scenarios and treatment of mothers and kids were strange and unreasonable.
 It was just not a great story for me at this point in the pandemic.

 This book is Liane Moriarty at her finest.
 It’s all about a group of mothers in a community who share some big lies.
 Their friendships take center stage, but there is a fair amount of family drama as well in this domestic noir.
+This is one of the most popular thriller books around.

 This novel was recently turned into a show on HBO starring Reese Witherspoon, Nicole Kidman, Laura Dern, and more.
 If you have not read this pick from books about motherhood, we definitely recommend it.
+If you are looking for the best mystery books, this is a must-read.

 Bee is so excited that she has won a trip to Antarctica for her perfect grades.
 As she is preparing to go, her mother, Bernadette, disappears.